Ferchke7/ListOfProducts-reactjs-springboot/README.md

 Introduction

-This application is a simple e-commerce platform that allows users to browse and purchase products.
+This application is a simple platform that allows users to browse and purchase products.
 It is built using ReactJS, a JavaScript library for building user interfaces.

 The application has the following features: